TheLazySquid/GimkitSpawner/README.md

 ### What is this?

 This is an updated version of [Gimkit Flooder](https://github.com/seanv999/gimkit-flooder.js/), since that one no longer works.
 This provides an easy way to spawn bots (that do nothing) into a Gimkit game.
+This will automatically handle any neccesary handshake and keepalive packets, so there is no need to worry about either.

 ### Quickstart